jeffkraken/jeffkraken/README.md

 - 👀 I’m interested in Digital Literacy, Cybersecurity, and Educational Technology.
 - 🌱 I’m still learning but I'm most comfortable with PowerShell, Python, BASH, and C#.
 - 📫 LinkedIN would be the easiest place to reach me.
 Feel free to connect on there and shoot a message.
-- ⚡ My first hacking projects were:
+- ⚡ My first "hacking" projects were:

     1) an Oregon Trail File Share at a school computer lab.